Over half (53%) of consumers always research a purchase decision before buying, and your website is a key source of information.

 Other Business Blog Examples

-Once you’ve learned the elements that make up a great business blog, you’ll start to recognize them everywhere.
-Even companies with nothing else in common—from global mega-corporations to bespoke small businesses to software companies to subscription boxes and beyond—still utilize the same fundamental techniques in assembling a top-quality blog.
+Once you’ve learned the elements of a great business blog, you’ll start to recognize them everywhere.
+Even companies with nothing else in common — from global mega-corporations to bespoke small businesses to software companies to subscription boxes and beyond — still utilize the same fundamental techniques in assembling a top-quality blog.
 Check out the examples below and see if you can spot them.

 Screenshot of the Anthropologie blog.